PHPExpertsInc/RESTSpeaker/README.md

  ✔ Wont call a nonexisting auth strat
  ✔ Supports no auth
  ✔ Supports XAPI Token auth
  ✔ Supports custom auth strategies
+ ✔ Has its own env() polyfill

 PHPExperts\RESTSpeaker\Tests\RESTSpeaker
  ✔ Can build itself
  ✔ Returns null when no content
  ✔ Works as a Guzzle proxy when not JSON
  ✔ JSON URLs return plain PHP arrays
  ✔ Can fall down to HTTPSpeaker
+ ✔ Requests the application/json Content-Type
+ ✔ Can get the last raw response
+ ✔ Can get the last status code

 ## ChangeLog